saiwolf/react-sample-auth-app/backend/README.md

 {
     "connectionString": "mongodb://localhost/node-mongo-signup-verification-api",
-    "secret": "THIS IS USED TO SIGN AND VERIFY JWT TOKENS, REPLACE IT WITH YOUR OWN SECRET, IT CAN BE ANY STRING", "emailFrom": "info@node-mongo-signup-verification-api.com",
+    "secret": "THIS IS USED TO SIGN AND VERIFY JWT TOKENS, REPLACE IT WITH YOUR OWN SECRET, IT CAN BE ANY STRING", "clientUrl": "Client URL to allow connections from.
+Defaults to localhost:8080", "emailFrom": "info@node-mongo-signup-verification-api.com",
     "smtpOptions": {
         "host": "[ENTER YOUR OWN SMTP OPTIONS OR CREATE FREE TEST ACCOUNT IN ONE CLICK AT https://ethereal.email/]",